odohigreat/odohigreat/README.md

 - 👋 Hi, I’m @odohigreat
-- 👀 I’m interested in software engineering with Go
+- 👀 I’m interested in software engineering with Go, react and JavaScript
-- 🌱 I’m currently learning Go
+- 🌱 #frontend
 - 💞️ I’m looking to collaborate on Go projects
 <!-- 📫 How to reach me --->